glitter-glue-drinker/glitter-glue-drinker/README.md

 ## hello !!
-ossd system, please be patient at times. please iwc if we dont know you/havent interacted with you before, we have bad  anxiety. feel free to cuddle/hide at any time unless stated otherwise
+ossd system, please be patient at times. please iwc if we dont know you/havent interacted with you before, we have bad  anxiety. feel free to cuddle/hide at any time, (only if we know you), unless stated otherwise

 main interests include siv, danganronpa, and limbus among other things